magnet-cl/django-project-template/README.md

 updates an apps models object.
 If a field of the object is updated, the log will store the initial and the final state of the field.
 The log will ignore the update of the many2many fields.
-If a model has a sensitive field for wich you don't want to display the update information, you have to add it to SENSITIVE_FIELDS in settings.
-If you want to ignore a field, you can add it to IGNORED_FIELDS in settings.
+If a model has a sensitive field for wich you don't want to display the update information, you have to add it to LOG_SENSITIVE_FIELDS in settings.
+If you want to ignore a field, you can add it to LOG_IGNORE_FIELDS in settings.

 The project doesn't log any action made through automatic tasks.